Special Needs Planning

 At TuckerAllen, we have in-depth experience to help you structure a special needs estate plan that not only designates who will inherit assets but also includes provisions for those with special needs.
 We’ll also explain the specific requirements that must be met for special needs estate plans and third-party supplemental needs trusts, and offer guidance in naming contingent beneficiaries.

 If you have a loved one with special needs, having a special needs estate plan gives you a way to provide them with a future that includes more than just the essentials – food, shelter, and medical care.
 This plan focuses on the unknown issues that can arise when we age and provides reassurance that the beneficiary will never lack “non-essentials” (companionship, clothing, dental care, a wheelchair, the ability to visit family and more) that aren’t covered by government-funded programs like Medicare, Medicaid and Social Security Disability Insurance (SSDI), and VA Benefits.

 Depending on your circumstances, you may wish to also create a third-party supplemental needs trust.
-Your TuckerAllen attorney will help you explore all of your options during your free initial consultation.
+Your TuckerAllen attorney will help you explore all of your options during your initial consultation.

 Who Needs a Special Needs Estate Plan?

 Do you have a loved one with a disability or a child who will never be able to live independently due to a condition such as autism or Down syndrome?
 Has your spouse been diagnosed with a progressively debilitating disease such as Alzheimer’s, Parkinson’s, or ALS?
 If so, a special needs estate plan is the best way to not only allocate your assets but also preserve your loved one’s government disability benefits.
 The rules and laws preserving benefit eligibility are complex and the stakes are high, so a special needs estate plan is best created by an attorney with a depth of knowledge and experience in the field.